dersiwi/unit-circle-FFNN/README.md

 # Problem description
 Train a neural network to detect, if a point $p = (x,y)^\top \in [0,1]^2$ lies within the unit circle or not.
-Of course this problem is very easy to decide by using the formula :
+Of course this problem is very easy to solve by using the formula :
 $$\sqrt{x^2 + y^2} \leq 1$$

 ### Why?
-This problem might seem like it is a bit overkill to be solved by 'AI', but the main reason is to go through the process of setting up the network by hand, understanding how a feed forward neural network works, learning gradient descent and working out the necessary gradients (by hand). <br>
-Furthermore, after the network is setup it really can be trained to solve <i>any</i> problem that that has two parameters as inputs (sort of), given the correcet dataset.
+Manually implement the network, backpropagation algorithm and be able to play around with different data-set distributions, etc. without using a framework like TensorFlow.
+Especially computing the derivatives by hand and implementing those is what i wanted to accomplish here.

 # The network